Which Type of Turmeric is Best for Your Face: Powder vs. Extract vs. Serum

 Pros: Inexpensive, readily available, natural and unprocessed, can be mixed into DIY masks.

-Cons: Stains skin bright yellow (can last 24-48 hours), inconsistent curcumin content, poor skin absorption without carriers, may contain contaminants, can irritate sensitive skin, messy application.
+Cons: Stains skin bright yellow for 24-48 hours, inconsistent curcumin content, poor skin absorption, may irritate sensitive skin.

 Raw turmeric's yellow pigment binds strongly to skin proteins.
-Removing turmeric stains requires oil-based cleansers, gentle exfoliation, or simply waiting 1-2 days for natural skin turnover.
-For facial use, this is a significant drawback.
+Removing stains requires oil-based cleansers, gentle exfoliation, or waiting 1-2 days.

 Effectiveness rating: 3/10 for facial skincare due to absorption and staining issues.